Brekel/raspi-facecam/README.md

 ```

 Installation can take 5-10 minutes (depending on your SD-card and internet speed)
-When finished you can access the video stream over the listed http s listed in the console.
+When finished you can access the video stream over the listed http listed in the console.